carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 exercises: 15
 questions:
 - "Modular programming: putting functions together"
-- "How to check some conjecture for all groups of a given order?"
+- "How to check some conjecture for all groups of a given order"
 objectives:
-- "Using Small Groups Library"
+- "Using the Small Groups Library"
 - "Designing a system of functions to fit together"
 keypoints:
 - "Organise the code into functions."
 - "Create small groups one by one instead of producing a huge list of them."
 - "Using `SmallGroupsInformation` may help to reduce the search space."
-- "GAP is not a magic tool: theoretical knowledge may help much more than brute-force approach."
+- "GAP is not a magic tool: theoretical knowledge may help much more than the brute-force approach."
 ---

-In this section, we are interested in discovering some non-trivial groups having the property that the average order of their elements is an integer.
+In this section, we wish to discover some non-trivial groups with an interesting
+property: namely, that the average order of their elements is an integer.

-GAP distribution includes a number of data libraries (see an overview [here](http://www.gap-system.org/Datalib/datalib.html)).
+The GAP distribution includes a number of data libraries (see an overview [here](http://www.gap-system.org/Datalib/datalib.html)).
 One of them is the [Small Groups Library](http://www.gap-system.org/Packages/sgl.html) by Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien.